- advance launched as a political movement on November 8th 2017.

-- advance will field candidates across all 18 wards of the borough in the local elections of May 2018 and aims to get a mandate to agitate for greater transparency and accountability within the council.
+- advance will field candidates across all of the borough in the local elections of May 2018 and aims to get a mandate to agitate for greater transparency and accountability within the council.

 - advance believes that the narrow demands of party politics has ill-served the people of Kensington & Chelsea.